 Use your brand new preset to apply uniform settings to all the clips in the batch.

 Select all the clips in the batch again.
-Apply the destination for all of the compressed clips by clicking Target (on the menu bar at the top of the screen)>Destination>Other… Now select the COMPRESSED folder on the RAID, then the project folder of the footage you’re compressing (ex.
+Apply the destination for all of the compressed clips by clicking Target (on the menu bar at the top of the screen)>Destination>Other.
+Now select the COMPRESSED folder on the RAID, then the project folder of the footage you’re compressing (ex.
 Common Core), then the specific project folder (ex.
 CC, Project Delaware), then create a new folder for your compressed footage (ex.
 CC, Delaware, 12-1-11) and within that folder create a new folder for the specific card (ex.
 Card 1A).
 Select that final card folder as your destination.

 Back in Compressor, click the “Submit…” button in the bottom right hand corner of the batch window.
 It will ask you to name the batch—it is a good idea to name the batch after the state and card # of the footage you’re compressing so you know which is which if you have a long queue of compressing to do.